 Speak with our optometric team, who will advise you on the best myopia management treatment options for your child’s vision and lifestyle.

-The Myopia Management Center at Loudoun Eye Associates serves patients from Ashburn, Broadlands, Brambleton and Ryan, all throughout Virginia.
+The Myopia Management Center at Loudoun Eye Associates serves patients from Ashburn, Broadlands, Brambleton, and Ryan, Virginia and surrounding communities.

 - A: Progressive myopia is nearsightedness that worsens year after year.
 Severe myopia, also known as high myopia, can develop as a result of this trend, which can have significant eye health consequences in late adulthood.